 - What health issues should I look for when caring for abandoned kittens?

 Cat-moms (also known as queens) will usually take superb, full-time care of their kittens.
-In most cases, litters are born and raised without many issues.
-But problems may arise when mother and babies are seperated, and you may find yourself having to raise orphaned kittens or single stray kittens all on your own.
-Taking care of kittens is no easy task, but it is a very rewarding experience and most kittens will thrive when they are looked after properly.
+In most cases, litters are born and raised without any issues.
+But problems may arise when a mother and her babies are separated.
+You may find yourself having to raise orphaned kittens or single stray kittens all on your own.
+Taking care of kittens is a serious task, but at the same time, it is one of the most rewarding experiences you can have as a pet owner.
+Most kittens will thrive when they are looked after properly.

 When should I intervene to help a queen and kittens?